If you're in marketing, you know that headlines are important. But did you know that subheadings are just as important?

 Your headline should grab the reader's attention.
 But what's next?

-Now, let’s get into the good stuff: the surefire, failsafe, absolutely reliable way to make your subheadline as atomically powerful as it can be.
+Now, let's get into the good stuff: the surefire, failsafe, absolutely reliable way to make your subheading as atomically powerful as it can be.

-I want to explain how you can create a subheadline that will do what you want it to do.
-To do so, you must use your subheadline strategically with two other elements: the headline and the call to action.
+I want to explain how you can create a subheading that will do what you want it to do.
+To do so, you must use your subheading strategically with two other elements: the headline and the call to action.
 Together, these three elements work like quick, successive bursts of information and opportunity.